ER = EPR: Conjectured resolution

 This is a conjectured resolution to the AMPS firewall paradox.
 Whether or not there is a firewall depends upon what is thrown into the other distant black hole.
 However, as the firewall lies inside the event horizon, no external superluminal signalling would be possible.

 This conjecture is an extrapolation of the observation by Mark Van Raamsdonk that a maximally extended AdS-Schwarzschild black hole, which is a non-traversable wormhole, is dual to a pair of maximally entangled thermal conformal field theories via the AdS/CFT correspondence.

 They backed up their conjecture by showing that the pair production of charged black holes in a background magnetic field leads to entangled black holes, but also, after Wick rotation, to a wormhole.

 This conjecture sits uncomfortably with the linearity of quantum mechanics.
 An entangled state is a linear superposition of separable states.
 Presumably, separable states are not connected by any wormholes, but yet a superposition of such states is connected by a wormhole.

-The authors pushed this conjecture even further by claiming any entangled pair of particles—even particles not ordinarily considered to be black holes, and pairs of particles with different masses or spin, or with charges which aren't opposite—are connected by Planck scale wormholes.
+Generalizations to Unequal Mass and Charge

+The original and most-studied formulation of the ER=EPR correspondence concerns the eternal Schwarzschild black hole, which is dual to two identical, entangled quantum systems described by the thermofield double (TFD) state.
+This idealized scenario involves two uncharged, non-rotating black holes of equal mass, connected by a perfectly symmetric, non-traversable Einstein-Rosen bridge.
+A significant question in the development of the conjecture is how this geometric connection manifests when the entangled black holes are not identical, for instance, having different masses ($M_1 \neq M_2$) or different electric charges ($Q_1 \neq Q_2$).

+In such a scenario, the duality is expected to hold, but the geometry of the connecting wormhole is no longer a simple vacuum solution.
+The differences in the physical properties of the black holes act as a source of stress-energy that threads the interior of the wormhole.

+From the quantum perspective, the two systems are no longer in the symmetric TFD state.
+Instead, they are described by a more general entangled state, sometimes called an asymmetric or "lopsided" thermofield double, which reflects the fact that the Hamiltonians governing the two black holes ($H_1$ and $H_2$) are different.
+The entanglement between the two black holes persists, but the perfect symmetry under interchange is broken.

+From the geometric perspective, this asymmetry in the quantum state has a direct dual in the wormhole's structure: